BrunoGeraldine/seasonal-jobs-usa/README.md

 A comprehensive ETL pipeline and analytics platform for processing and visualizing H2 seasonal job opportunities from the U.S. Department of Labor.

+This project addresses an important issue in filling available positions for seasonal workers in the United States using H2A and H2B visas, providing a dataset of available positions with contact information for hiring companies.

+This request came from a group of people who found it difficult to filter positions that meet the requirements of each worker.

 ## 📋 Overview

 This project implements an **incremental ETL pipeline** that: